 Many customer-based class actions target businesses that have continued to collect recurring fees or failed to provide refunds following COVID-19-related closures or cancellations.
 Indeed, Colorado-based Vail resorts is already facing several class action lawsuits by season pass-holders angered at Vail’s decision not to offer a refund for the shortened ski season.
 Along those lines, some companies face claims for varying the terms of their customers’ contracts; for instance, one company faces claims for offering credit instead of cash-refunds, allegedly in violation of the company’s agreements with its customers.

-Separately, several companies face claims for false advertising, consumer fraud and misrepresentation based on statements those companies made about the protections their products offered against COVID-19.
+Separately, several companies face claims for false advertising, consumer fraud, and misrepresentation based on representations those companies made about the protections their products offered against COVID-19.
 Other companies face claims for breaches of privacy based on their platforms and their use during the pandemic.
 Privacy claims are a particular risk for technology companies handling increased demands from stay-at-home workers.

 Colorado companies should also anticipate class action claims by shareholders.
 Companies in California, Florida and Pennsylvania already face securities litigation alleging false and misleading statements made in connection with the pandemic.
 As one example, a company faces claims for allegedly violating securities law by making misleading statements about its development of a COVID-19 vaccine.